Yrahcaz7/The-Septenary-Forest/docs/trees-and-tree-customization.md

 - `treeLayout`: If present, overrides the tree layout and places nodes as you describe instead (explained in the next section).

+> - `orderBranches` (additional feature): If `true`, the branch drawing is done in order according to their colors.
+(The theme colors are drawn first, in order: 0, then 1, then 2.
+Custom colors are drawn last and thus are always on top).

 Additionally, if you want the main layout to not be a tree, you can edit the "tree-tab" layer at the bottom of tree.js to modify it just like a normal layer's tab.
 You can even switch between left tabs, using `showNavTab(layer)` to make that layer appear on the left.

-Additional features:

-- `orderBranches`: True if the branch drawing should be done in order according to their colors.
-(The theme colors are drawn first, in order: 0, then 1, then 2.
-Custom colors are drawn last and thus are always on top).

 ## Trees